Barauni Junction railway station: Facilities

 The major facilities available are waiting rooms, computerized reservation facility and vehicle parking.
 The vehicles are allowed to enter the station premises.
 The station also has STD/ISD/PCO telephone booth, toilets, tea stall, fruit stall, dairy stall, meal stall and book stall.

 Platforms

 Barauni Junction has nine platforms.
 The platforms are interconnected by two foot overbridges.
-Another foot overbridge will be built at this station.

-Platform no.1 will again rebuilt here soon.
+Platform no.1 will again rebuilting here. as soon as re again will run trains from platform no.1.